This is one of those recipes that makes your Sunday special 🙂

 - Now take another pot and boil the water, with salt.
 When it starts boiling, put the pasta to cook.

-- Meanwhile, in the case the cocotte/pot you used for the sauce is not large enough, take a large sauté pan and put the sauce inside, and heat it up at medium heat.
+- Meanwhile, in the case the cocotte/pot you used for the sauce is not large enough, take a large sauté pan and put some of the sauce inside, and heat it up at medium heat.

 Beef: Angus from “Terra Pannonia”